jguida941/DriverPass-System-Architecture/README.md

 `system-architecture` `jwt-auth` `postgresql` `redis` `microservices` `dmv-scheduling` `cs255` `cloud-native` `docker` `kubernetes`

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the LICENSE file for details.
+This prevents commercial use while allowing academic and educational use.

 ---